Coinbase Pro (GDAX) vs Coinbase

 Understanding the layout

 When you first login you will be greeted by the trading screen below.
-If you don’t see this screen click on the menu at the top right and choose trading.
+If you don’t see this screen click on Trade near the top left of your screen.
 When you first see the screen you’re either going to have sweaty palms and think what the hell does all this mean or you are going to feel like the Wolf of Wall Street and be wanting to shout buy, sell and feel like putting on red braces.
-Either way we got you in this GDAX complete beginners guide.
+Either way we got you in this Coinbase Pro complete beginners guide.

 First let’s take a quick look around the screen to get familiar with the main interface, then we will dive into each section in more detail.